Total Dhamaal: Casting

 Besides Riteish Deshmukh, Arshad Warsi and Javed Jaffrey, director Indra Kumar signed Ajay Devgn for the third part of his Dhamaal film series in late May 2017.
 Anil Kapoor and Madhuri Dixit were also signed in mid-November 2017 marking their collaboration after seventeen years when they acted together in the film Pukar.
 Esha Gupta was signed in June 2018.

 In late December 2017, Ajay Devgn FFilms collaborated with Fox Star Studios to produce the film.
 Pen India Limited and Mangl Murti Films came on board as co-producers.

 Filming

-Principal photography commenced in Mumbai on 9 January 2018.
-The shooting was wrapped up in August 2018.
+Principal photography commenced in Mumbai on 9 January 2018, and ended in August 2018.

 Music

 The film score was composed by Sandeep Shirodkar while the songs in the film were composed by Gourov-Roshin, with lyrics by Kumaar and Kunwar Juneja.
 Vatsal Chevli assisted in mixing all the songs.
 All songs mixed by Aftab at headroom studios.

 Release

 Theatrical

 The film was released on 22 February 2019 on 3700 screens in India and on 786 screens in overseas market making worldwide count of 4486 screens.

 Earlier was set to release on 7 December 2018 but due to extended VFX work the release date has been pushed back to 22 February 2019.
 The film has been certified with runtime of 127 mins by British Board of Film Classification and all set to release on schedule.

 After Pulwama attack, Ajay Devgn and Total Dhamaal makers have decided not to release Total Dhamaal in Pakistan.
 The makers of the film including the entire crew, actors and makers have donated ₹50 lakhs to families of soldiers who died in the Pulwama attack.